 What does a Nurse Practitioner program require?

-For the application process you will need your official university transcripts, several letters of recommendation from professors, work colleagues, mentors and supervisors, proof of your previous practice as an RN, your current curriculum vitae (CV) and a personal statement (an essay of up to two pages) in which you describe your academic and professional goals.
-You will also need to submit your scores for either MAT (Miller Analogies Test) or GRE (Graduate Record Examinations) and evidence that you have passed IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language) if you are an international student.
+For the application process, you will need your official university transcripts, several letters of recommendation from professors, work colleagues, mentors and supervisors, proof of your previous practice as an RN, a current curriculum vitae (CV) and a personal statement (an essay of up to two pages) in which you describe your academic and professional goals.
+You will need to submit your scores for either MAT (Miller Analogies Test) or GRE (Graduate Record Examinations) and evidence that you have passed IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language) if you are an international student.

 What will you learn?